Mumps: A Comprehensive Guide

 • Monitoring and supportive care for complications affecting organs

 Recovery takes time, and your body needs rest to fight the virus.
 You should avoid going back to school or work too early, even if you feel better.
-Returning too quickly can slow your recovery and spread the illness to others.
+Returning before the contagious period has ended can spread the illness to others.
+Return to normal activities as you feel able and as advised by your healthcare provider.
 Taking care of yourself during mumps helps prevent serious complications.

 Living with the Condition